UTAS currently offers the following scholarships and discounts to international students.

 All international students who submit an application to study at UTAS will be automatically assessed for TIS by our Admissions Team.
 If you are successful, this will be outlined in your UTAS Letter of Offer.

 *Generally applicants will require the equivalent of a B+ average (overall) to be eligible for TIS.Please note: As qualifications and grading scales can vary significantly from country to country, your eligibility will be assessed by an Admissions Officer.

 UTAS Scholarships and Prizes

-Commencing international students who have completed Years 11 and 12 in Australia and who have a tertiary entrance score can apply for any of the scholarships below and will be considered alongside other applicants.
-The value of the scholarship will be deducted from the international fees.
+International student, who have completed at least one semester of study at UTAS and apply for this scholarships.
+Likewise, commencing international students who have completed Years 11 and 12 in Australia and who have a tertiary entrance score can also apply for any of the scholarships listed here.

 AMC International Scholarships